harvardinformatics/intro-r/R-workshop-Part2.md

     keep_md: true
 ---

+# Introduction to R Part 2: Data manipulation with tidyverse

 Welcome to Day 2 of our Introduction to R workshop!
 If you're viewing this file on the website, you are viewing the final, formatted version of the workshop.
 The workshop itself will take place in the RStudio program and you will *edit and execute the code in this file*.
 Please download the raw file [here :octicons-download-24:](R-workshop-Part2-student.Rmd)

-## Introduction to tidyverse

 ## What is tidy data?